mitotic/slidoc/README.md

 ## Concept dependency analysis

-Slidoc creates the `qind.html` file with a map analyzing each question for all the concepts it covers, and relating it to other questions which cover a subset of these concepts.

 To analyze concept dependency for lectures and exercises delivered, create a temporary subdirectory and use a command like:

-    slidoc.py ../Lectures/prefix-lecture0[1-6].md ../Lectures/prefix-exercise0[123].md
+    slidoc.py --qindex=qind.html --crossref=xref.html ../Lectures/prefix-lecture0[1-6].md ../Lectures/prefix-exercise0[123].md

-This will generate the concept dependency analysis for the first six lectures and the first three exercises in the files `index.html`, `qind.html`, and `concepts.txt`.
+This will generate the concept dependency analysis for the first six lectures and the first three exercises in the files `index.html` (concepts index), `qind.html` (questions index), and `xref.html` (cross-referencing info).

+The `qind.html` file has a map analyzing each question for all the concepts it covers, and relating it to other questions which cover a subset of these concepts.

-Concepts: concept dependency analysis
+Concepts: concept dependency analysis; index, questions

 ---